-1. Tier One: 2 Game Suspension
+1. Tier One: 2 game Suspension

-- a.
-A Tier One offense may be issued to any player, parent, coach, or spectator who: 1.
-Is involved in or ejected from a game by an official for harassment, obscene gestures or language, or any other unsportsmanlike behavior.
+1. Is ejected from a game or asked to leave a game or practice site by an official or Department of Recreation, Parks and Tourism staff member for harassment, obscene gestures or language, or any other unsportsmanlike behavior.
 The result of these actions may result in a 2 game suspension, effective immediately, starting with your teams next scheduled game.

 2. Any further ejections may result in suspension from the league.

-2. Tier Two: Suspension for remainder of the season
+2. Tier Two: Suspension for remainder of season

-- a.
-Players will be suspended from the league and all Department of Recreation, Parks, and Tourism programs for the remainder of the season. - b.
-A Tier Two offense may be issued, at the discretion of the League Director, to any player, coach, or spectator who has: 1.
-Committed multiple Tier One offenses within the same season.
+a) Players may be suspended from the league and all Department of Recreation, Parks, and Tourism programs for the remainder of the season.

+b) A tier two offense may be issued, at the discretion of the League Director to any player, coach, or spectator based on the following criteria, which includes but is not limited to:

+1. Committing multiple tier one offenses within the same season.

-2. Strike, shove, bump, trip, or threaten an official, player, coach, spectator, Recreation, Parks, and Tourism staff member or league official, during or after a game, on Charles County Community Center, Public School, or Park property.
-3. Tier Three: 2 Year Suspension - a.
-Anyone involved in a Tier Three offense may be suspended from the league and all Department of Recreation, Parks, and Tourism programs for a minimum of two years. - b.
-A Tier Three offense may be issued, with discretion from the League Director, to any player, parent, coach, or spectator who: 1.
-Commits multiple Tier One or Tier Two offenses within one year of previous offenses.
-2. Is involved in a severe incident that displays excessive or relentless disobedience of our mission, including but not limited to; harassment, fighting, or conduct with intent to harm an official, player, coach, spectator, Recreation, Parks, and Tourism staff member or league official, during or after a game, on Charles County Community Center, Public School, or Park property. - C. The League Coordinator will provide the Facility Attendant with copies of team rosters for their onsite use.
-However, any administrative changes to rosters will only be conducted through the main office.
-Players are responsible for providing proof of identification to determine player eligibility to the Facility Attendant (if not, he or she will immediately be declared ineligible). - D. Smoking and the possession and consumption of alcoholic beverages are strictly prohibited on Board of Education Property.
-Any player, coach, or spectator who violates the Board of Education Rules and Regulations regarding smoking and the possession and consumption of alcoholic beverages on school property will be subject to a thirty (30) day suspension and possible removal from the program.
-Any period of the suspension not served during the current season will be carried over to the next season.
+2. Strike, shove, bump, trip, or threaten an official, player, coach, spectator, Recreation, Parks, and Tourism staff member or league official during or after a game, on Charles County Community Center, Public School, or Park property.

+3. Tier Three: 2 Year Suspension

+a) Anyone involved in a tier 3 offense may be suspended from the league and all Department of Recreation, Parks, and Tourism programs for a minimum of two years.

+b) A tier three offense may be issued, with discretion from the League Director, to any player, parent, coach, or spectator based on the following criteria, which includes but is not limited to:

+1. Committing multiple tier one or tier two offenses with a year of previous offenses.

+2. Is involved in a severe incident that displays excessive or relentless disobedience of our mission, including but not limited to; harassment, fighting, or conduct with intent to harm an official, player, coach, spectator, Recreation, Parks, and Tourism staff member or league official during or after a game, on Charles County Community Center, Public School, or Park Property.

-V. GAME RULES:
+VI.
+GAME RULES.